aws-samples/pgp-decryption-for-transfer-family/README.md

 - If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

+### Creating an S3 Bucket (POSSIBLY OPTIONAL)
+- NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.
+- If not, you will need to follow these steps to create a new S3 bucket
+- Navigate to the S3 console within the AWS console
+- Click "Create bucket"
+- Name your bucket (Example: pgp-decrypted-files)
+- Leave all options as default, unless you have specific requirements to do otherwise
+- Scroll down to the bottom and select "Create bucket"

 ### Creating the Lambda Function
 - On the AWS Console, navigate to Lambda -> Functions
 - Click "Create function"